-The MLB playoffs and the race to reach the 2021 World Series is under way, and MLB and Heritage Auctions is offering a lucky fan the opportunity to play a big role in the Fall Classic.
+The 2021 World Series begins Tuesday in Houston, where the Astros will host the Atlanta Braves, and MLB and Heritage Auctions is offering a lucky fan the opportunity to throw out. the first pitch during the Fall Classic.

 Stand Up To Cancer, which raises funds for cancer research, has partnered with MLB and Heritage to offer a rare opportunity to throw out a ceremonial first pitch prior to a 2021 World Series game.
 The First Pitch package is the highlight of Heritage’s Bid 2 End Cancer Auction, which began Oct.
-1 and runs through Oct.
+1 and closes Tuesday Oct.
 26.

-The package features a VIP World Series experience, including four tickets to a World Series game selected by MLB.
+The package features a VIP World Series experience, including four tickets to a World Series game.
 The winning bidder and three guests will receive first-class airfare, ground transportation and hotel rooms as well as the opportunity to be a part of a VIP meet-and-greet arranged by MLB.

 The Bid 2 End Cancer Auction also features impressive baseball memorabilia from MLB and its teams, including signed and game-worn jerseys from some of baseball's biggest names.
 Proceeds from the auction will support Stand Up To Cancer's innovative cancer research programs.

 "Stand Up To Cancer is excited to collaborate with Major League Baseball on this once-in-a-lifetime opportunity to throw a ceremonial first pitch at this year's World Series," said SU2C Co-Founder Rusty Robertson.
 "MLB as our founding donor has always shared our out-of-the-box thinking when it comes to eradicating cancer and engaging the public.
 From our iconic placard moment to their gift to throw out the first pitch, MLB has been an extraordinary partner in the fight against cancer."